zenstackhq/zenstack-docs/docs/the-complete-guide/part1/under-the-hood.md

 -   Model-meta: `@core/model-meta`

     The model-meta plugin generates the model metadata, which provides basic information about models and fields at runtime.
-The metadata is much more lightweighted than the full ZModel AST and is much cheaper to load.
+The metadata is much more light-weighted than the whole ZModel AST and is much cheaper to load.

     The default output location is `node_modules/.zenstack/model-meta.ts`.

--   Policy: `@core/policy`
+-   Policy: `@core/access-policy`

-    The policy plugin converts access policy rules (expressed with `@@allow` and `@@deny` attributes) into checker functions.
+    The access policy plugin converts access policy rules (expressed with `@@allow` and `@@deny` attributes) into checker functions.
 The functions take a context object as input and return partial Prisma query objects, which will be injected into Prisma query arguments at runtime.
 The context object contains the following properties:

     -   `user`: the current user, which serves as the return value of [`auth()`](/docs/the-complete-guide/part1/access-policy/current-user) in the policy rules.
     -   `preValue`: the previous value of an entity before update (for supporting the [`future()`](/docs/the-complete-guide/part1/access-policy/post-update) function in the policy rules).